rcooke-ast/PYPIT/doc/scripts.rst

 run, although previous steps will be skipped if the calibration files are already present (these will be loaded, as appropriate).

+Users are strongly advised to use this script until you are happy with the calibration of this single step.
+Once you are, you should re-run the full reduction with ``run_pypeit`` after first removing all previously generated calibration and science files.

 The script usage can be displayed by calling the script with the ``-h`` option: